From Discrete to Smooth

 then convex optimization solvers will likely give reliable global minima efficiently.

-🧠 You can verify convexity by checking that the Hessian is positive semi-definite, or by using composition rules (see Boyd & Vandenberghe, Ch.
-3).
+🧠 You can verify convexity by checking that the Hessian is positive semi-definite, or by using composition rules (see Boyd & Vandenberghe).

 If convexity cannot be guaranteed — say, due to regularization or relaxations — the solver may fail or return local minima.